 Disclaimer: these notes are just that, notes.
 They are not heavily edited but should provide a summary of the book’s ideas.
-The goal is to get the reader to recognize their need to read the book, not be dependent on the commentary alone.
 Please share your thoughts in the comments!

 In our previous post, we discussed how Tocqueville was a prophet and philosopher: not in the revelatory sense we find in scripture, but in the sense that he is a student of the causes and natures of things.
 My goal in this post is to present a summary of three of his observations:

 Rational people are required for our government to work.

 Great men are a necessary condition, but not a sufficient condition for a great nation.

 The evils of freedom of speech are a check on evil governments.

 Tocqueville makes the observation that Americans are a sophisticated political people.
 From the lowest rungs of society to the highest classes of American life, Tocqueville recognized that Americans’ knowledge of their government permeated everyone’s life